1-Lipschitz Network Initialization for Certifiably Robust Classification Applications: A Decay Problem: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} robustness of deep neural networks, primarily against adversarial attacks, has been a significant challenge in the field of the modern application of machine learning \cite{Nguyen2015, Szegedy2013, Biggio2013} by manipulating the input so that the model produces incorrect output.
-The problem of network robustness in deep networks comes mainly from the fact that large network weight magnitudes for deep networks cause an exponential impact on the output the deeper it goes.
-The significant weight magnitudes thus enable a small perturbation to the input to cause the drastic classification output \cite{Costa2024}.
+The robustness of deep neural networks, primarily against adversarial attacks, has been a significant challenge in the field of modern applications of machine learning \citet{Nguyen2015, Szegedy2013, Biggio2013} by manipulating the input so that the model produces incorrect output.
+The problem of network robustness in deep networks stems mainly from the fact that large network weight magnitudes have an exponential impact on the output, the deeper it goes.
+The significant weight magnitudes thus enable a small perturbation to the input to cause a drastic change in the classification output \citet{Costa2024}.

-The design of the 1-Lipschitz neural network has provided a reliable solution to certifying the network to be robust, such that the decision output remains the same within a sphere of perturbation \cite{Tsuzuku2018}.
-For the design, multiple approaches have been proposed, ranging from utilizing Spectral Normalization (SN) \cite{Miyato2018, Roth2020}, Orthogonal Parametrization \cite{Trockman2021}, Convex Potential Layers (CPL) \cite{Meunier2022}, Almost-Orthogonal-Layers (AOL) \cite{Prach2022} and the recent SDP-based Lipschitz Layers (SLL) \cite{Araujo2023}.
+The design of the 1-Lipschitz neural network has provided a reliable solution to certifying the network to be robust, such that the decision output remains the same within a sphere of perturbation \citet{Tsuzuku2018}.
+For the design, multiple approaches have been proposed, ranging from utilizing Spectral Normalization (SN) \citet{Miyato2018, Roth2020}, Orthogonal Parametrization \citet{Trockman2021}, Convex Potential Layers (CPL) \citet{Meunier2022}, Almost-Orthogonal-Layers (AOL) \citet{Prach2022}, Sandwich layers \citet{Wang2023DirectNetworks} and the recent SDP-based Lipschitz Layers (SLL) \citet{Araujo2023}.
+All these previous techniques assume standard Kaiming initialization scheme for its parameterized layered weights, which might or might not be appropriate for these networks.
+This remains under-studied for these networks; paper aims to further the theoretical initialization dynamics understanding of AOL and SLL networks.

 This paper explores the impact of the weight parameterization of 1-Lipschitz networks employing Almost-Orthogonal-Layers and SDP-based Lipschitz Layers on the initialization of deep neural networks.
 Exploring the challenges in applying certifiably robust neural networks, such as 1-Lipschitz neural networks, is crucial, especially as neural network attacks become more frequent and robust classification results become more important.
-As such, discussing issues in improving the training for deeper neural network architectures is important to understand and address.
-This article hopes to illuminate some of the issues underlying these weight-normalizing networks.
+As such, discussing ways to improve training for deeper neural network architectures is important to understand and address.
+This article aims to illuminate some of the issues underlying these weight-normalizing networks.

 \begin{itemize} \item An extended derivation for the network layer variance while accounting for the bias term and its recursive definition using the ReLU activation function is provided. \item Given the structure for the Almost-Orthogonal-Layers and SDP-based Lipschitz Layers feedforward network structure and weight parameterization, an upper bound and exact network weight variance is derived assuming a normal distribution initialization \item A general upper bound based on the Generalized Normal Distribution for the parameterized network weight variance is derived. \item Based on the calculated weight variance, insights for the 1-Lipschitz network are discussed as to potential issues in this network's initialization. \end{itemize}